CartoDB/academy/_app/_academy-lite/02-map-baltimores-economic-info.md

 }
 {% endhighlight %}

-Check out other [Map Academy courses](https://academy.cartodb.com/) to get more mapping skills.
+Checkout other [Map Academy courses](https://academy.cartodb.com/) to get more mapping skills.
+Read more about the Data Observatory in [documentation](https://docs.cartodb.com/cartodb-platform/data/).